The Butterfly House – A One Bedroom Casita on a Budget

 Drilling a Deep Well in Nicaragua

-We’re in the process of installing infrastructure for a small 16 lot housing development in northern nicaragua called Tierra Del Sueno.
-In order to provide water for the development we decided to drill a community well at the top of … Continue reading
+We're in the process of installing infrastructure for a small 16 lot housing development in northern nicaragua called Tierra Del Sueno.
+In order to provide water for the development we decided to drill a community well at the top of the hill.
+Unfortunately even at 300' deep we did not find enough water for all …

 Belgian IPA homebrew “Belguraguan”